-Of course this was only the beginning for our little country.
-Soviet Union did not want to recognize our independence right away.
-They initiated an economical blockade and later tried to stop us with armed forces!
+Of course, this was only the beginning.
+The Soviet Union did not want to recognize our independence right away.
+They initiated an economic blockade and later tried to stop us with armed forces!
 But that did not scare Lithuanians.
-And after months of uncertainty Lithuania was finally welcomed as a member of the United Nations in 1991!
+And after months of uncertainty, Lithuania was finally welcomed as a member of the United Nations in 1991!